ipfs/specs/src/routing/kad-dht.md

 ## Peer Routing

+Implementations typically provide two interfaces for peer routing using the `FIND_NODE` RPC: `FindPeer`, which locates a specific Peer ID, and `GetClosestPeers`, which finds the `k` closest peers to a given key.

+### `FindPeer`

+`FindPeer` is the process of discovering the multiaddresses of a given Peer ID.
+The requester uses the `FIND_NODE` RPC, including the bytes representation of the target Peer ID in the `key` field.
+The lookup eventually converges on the target Peer ID.
+The lookup process terminates early if the requester has established a connection to the target Peer ID.

+#### Discovering non-DHT Servers

-DHT Clients that want to be routable must make sure they are in the peerstore of the closest DHT servers to their own PeerID.
+DHT clients that want to remain routable must ensure their multiaddresses are stored in the peerstore of the DHT Servers closest to them in XOR distance.

-When performing a `FIND_NODE` lookup, the client will converge to the closest nodes in XOR distance to the requested PeerID.
-These nodes are expected to know the multiaddrs of the target peer.
-The
+Since peerstore entries expire over time, DHT Clients SHOULD periodically reconnect to their closest DHT servers to prevent their information from being removed.
+It is recommended to perform this reconnection every 10 minutes.

+When receiving a `FIND_NODE` request for a given Peer ID, DHT Servers MUST always respond with the information of that Peer ID, if it is included in their peerstore, even if the target node isn't a DHT Server or only advertises private addresses.

-### `FIND_NODE` Termination
+### `GetClosestPeers`

-### Routing to non-DHT Servers
+`GetClosestPeers` also makes use of the `FIND_NODE` RPC, but allows the sender to look for the `k` closest peers to any key.
+The `key` provided to `FIND_NODE` corresponds to the preimage of the Kademlia Identifier.

+`GetClosestPeers` is used for Content Routing.

 ### Signed Peer Records

+`FIXME`: Signed Peer Records are not yet implemented in the IPFS Kademlia DHT.

 ## Content Routing